-The Company's Independent Tailings Review Board ("ITRB") conducted a virtual workshop relating to the TMF at the end of July and beginning of August 2023.
+The Company's Independent Tailings Review Board ("ITRB") conducted an onsite inspection relating to the TMF at the end of July 2024.
 An action plan to address all received recommendations was developed and a progress report is presented to the Board on a quarterly basis.

-DPMC operates with a safe-keeping and use of explosive permit which was extended in 2021.
+DPMC operates with a safe-keeping and use of explosive permit that will be extended in 2025 for a new 5-year period.
 The mechanized loading of explosive holes and drillings with emulsion explosive was determined to be the most effective opportunity to improve the process of blasting.
-In connection with this project, an additional investment proposal for the production of emulsion explosives was completed in 2020 and a blasting permit for the use of emulsion explosives was obtained for the life of the Chelopech mine.
+In connection with this project, an additional investment proposal to produce emulsion explosives was completed in 2020 and a blasting permit for the use of emulsion explosives was obtained for the life of the Chelopech mine.
 Two mobile machines were procured in 2020 for producing and loading emulsion explosives.

 DPMC has several water abstraction permits.
 The main permits for water abstraction for production needs are for water abstraction from the Dushantzi and Kachulka dams.
-Both permits for water abstraction were renewed: Dushantzi dam for 10 years until October 2031 and Kachulka dam for 8 years until December 2029.
+Both permits for water abstraction were renewed: Dushantzi dam for ten years until October 2031 and Kachulka dam for eight years until December 2029.
 For exploration needs, DPMC has a water abstraction permit from the Vozdol River until October 2027.
 The current water use permit for wastewater discharge into surface water bodies was renewed until October 2027.